How-to guides

 Microsoft SQL Server(DBaaS) Cancel

-You can cancel the unused Microsoft SQL Server (DBaaS) to reduce operating costs.
-However, if you cancel the service, the running service may be immediately stopped, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.
+You can cancel unused Microsoft SQL Server (DBaaS) to reduce operating costs.
+However, if you cancel the service, the running service may be stopped immediately, so you should consider the impact of service interruption sufficiently before proceeding with the cancellation.

 To cancel Microsoft SQL Server (DBaaS), follow the steps below.